5-Day Seoul Itinerary for First-Time Visitors: North Seoul to Gangnam

 Hongdae Area

 Instead of planning specific stops, it’s better to explore the streets freely.
-Walking without a fixed route often leads to a more authentic experience.
+Walking without a fixed route, including the quieter café streets of nearby Yeonnam-dong, often leads to a more authentic experience.

 Local Tip